erebe/wstunnel/README.md

 **Be aware that the server will use self signed certificate with weak cryptographic algorithm.
 It was made in order to add the least possible overhead while still being compliant with tls.**

-**So do not rely on wstunnel to protect your privacy, if you want to do forwards only traffic that is already secure by design (ex: https)**
+**So do not rely on wstunnel to protect your privacy, if you want to do so, forwards only traffic that is already secure by design (ex: https)**

 Now on the client side start the client with
 ```